TWChennai/gocd-git-path-material-plugin/README.md

 ### Known issues

-#### No support for GoCD server secrets management
+#### Support for GoCD server secrets management interpolation in pipelines as code

-Custom source control material plugins like the `gocd-git-path-material-plugin` do not have password variables interpolated and populated by the GoCD server using its support for [secrets management](https://docs.gocd.org/current/configuration/secrets_management.html).
+Custom source control material plugins like the `gocd-git-path-material-plugin` only have support for GoCD [secrets management](https://docs.gocd.org/current/configuration/secrets_management.html) and secret variable interpolation (syntax like `{{SECRET:[file-secrets][test-password]}}`) from **GoCD `20.8.0` onwards**.
-You can see [#28](https://github.com/TWChennai/gocd-git-path-material-plugin/issues/28) and [gocd/gocd#8234](https://github.com/gocd/gocd/issues/8234) for more detail.

-If you use pipelines-as-code to source control your material definitions, it is instead possible to use SSH keys within your GoCD server and agent to authenticate with a private repository.
-If running GoCD on Kubernetes, there is support for doing so based on Kubernetes `Secret`s within the [GoCD Helm chart](https://github.com/helm/charts/tree/master/stable/gocd) or any other solution that allows mounting of a file into a container.
+On earlier versions if you use pipelines-as-code to source control your material definitions, you can however
+* use `secure_options` to source control an encrypted password (see [gocd-yaml-config-plugin#pluggable](https://github.com/tomzo/gocd-yaml-config-plugin#pluggable))
+* use SSH keys within your GoCD server and agent to authenticate with a private repository
+    * If running GoCD on Kubernetes, there is support for doing so based on Kubernetes `Secret`s within the [GoCD Helm chart](https://github.com/helm/charts/tree/master/stable/gocd) or any other solution that allows mounting of a file into a container.

 #### No support for triggering from webhooks